egy1st/denmune-docs/docs/source/index.rst

 DenMune Clustering Algorithm
 	A clustering algorithm that can find clusters of arbitrary size, shapes and densities in two-dimensions.
 Higher dimensions are first reduced to 2-D using the t-sne.
 The algorithm relies on a single parameter K (the number of nearest neighbors).
 The results show the superiority of DenMune.
 Enjoy the simplicty but the power of DenMune.

-Check out the :doc:`installation` section for further information, including how to :ref:`installation` the algorithm and use it.

 .. note::

    This documentation associated with the paper "DenMune: Density peak based clustering using mutual nearest neighbors"